 What Is Teams as a Service (TaaS)?

-An introduction to success and challenges of Agile Teams as a Service
+An introduction to the success and challenges of Agile Transformative Teams as a Service

 - Shared responsibility: The team partakes in decision-making, each member is empowered to share new ideas, identify risks, accept or delegate tasks.
 All team members are aware of project goals in real-time and task distribution.
 This stewards teamwork.